Integrating Hoof & Body Health

 This course is for people seeking a career in hoof care or who are already trimming professionally and want to augment and validate their knowledge and skill through our certification program.

 The Houston Mounted Police helped to legitimize natural hoof care when they successfully transitioned their horses from shoes to barefoot.
-Seven Houston Mounted Police Officers have attended our training programs.
+Twelve Houston Mounted Police Officers have attended our training programs.
 Now, LH offers a training program, led by Houston Police Officers Scott Berry and Danny Pryor, designed especially for people who care for mounted working horses.

 So, you don’t think your horses can go barefoot?
 Read Mounted Police: Why Your City Can and Should Have Mounted Police written by Dr. Bruce Nock, M.S., Ph.D. & Senior Police Officer Scott D. Berry, BAAS, MSSL.